+Rule 701 is a federal exemption that allows private companies to issue up to $10M in equity to employees, without extensive disclosures.
 Most startups rely on Rule 701 to issue employee equity.
-It’s a federal exemption that allows private companies to issue up to $10M in equity to employees, without extensive disclosures.
 Rule 701 is friendly to startups and small companies who want to issue equity but can’t afford expensive accountants or lawyers.

 Rule 701 was recently updated.
 We’ll walk through the changes and break down the mechanics of the exemption in detail.